 Soup is a regular in my kitchen.
 I love making a huge pot, and having it for several meals.
 It’s so easy to heat up for a quick lunch or dinner.
 Pureed vegetable soups are comforting, super healthy, and very quick to make.

-Soups are easy to dress up, too.
-This soup all on its own is a great side to a salad or sandwich for a meal.
+This Broccoli Leek soup is a great side to a salad or sandwich for a meal.
 Add the crispy fried leeks, and it’s a decadent dinner party starter.

 The fried leeks are ahh-mazing.
 I always make a double batch, because I know I’ll eat half of them as I’m frying them.
 And it’s pretty easy to justify fried onions on top of such a virtuous soup.